CM4all/davos/doc/index.rst

   cannot be followed anymore.
 This setting requires also setting :envvar:`DAVOS_PIVOT_ROOT_OLD` to a relative directory below the given :envvar:`DAVOS_PIVOT_ROOT`.
-Note that :envvar:`DAVOS_DOCUMENT_ROOT` is basedd on that new filesystem root.
+Note that :envvar:`DAVOS_DOCUMENT_ROOT` is based on that new filesystem root.

 Example translation response::